Day 2

 HOPI R2 Art by Duane Koyawena (Hopi/Tewa) @duane_koyawena_arts HOPI R2 Design and Engineering by Joe Mastroianni

-Design your own pottery – design it and upload to Instagram and tag us #NAUINTL
+Design your own pottery and upload it to Instagram!
+Tag us with #NAUINTL

-Let’s end day two with back in downtown Flagstaff, enjoying some of the nighttime festivities!
+Let’s end day two back in downtown Flagstaff, enjoying some of the nighttime festivities!

-Time to get some shut eye in the historic Hotel Monte Vista.
-We look forward to showing you more tomorrow as our tour continues learning more about the Grand Canyon, Snowbowl and Lowell Observatory.
+Time to get some shut-eye in the historic Hotel Monte Vista.
+We look forward to showing you more tomorrow as our tour continues with the Grand Canyon, Snowbowl, and Lowell Observatory.